 Types of Rain Damages Covered by Standard Home Insurance Coverage

 The question of whether your home insurance policy will cover rain damage to your home will entirely depend on the circumstances leading to the rain damage.
 The standard home insurance policy typically covers these rain and water damages caused by a covered peril:

 - Sudden roof leaks caused by hail or storms.

-- Damages caused to your home by wind-driven rain resulting from windstorms, thunderstorms, or hurricanes.
+- Damages are caused to your home by wind-driven rain resulting from windstorms, thunderstorms, or hurricanes.

 - Home damages result from the weight of the rain, ice dam, or snow, such as roof leaks and roof collapse.

 - Mold resulted from a covered peril that caused the entry of rainwater into the house, like broken windows or leaky roofs.

 Rain Damages Excluded From Homeowners Insurance Policy

 Does home insurance cover rain damage?
 No. A conventional homeowner’s insurance policy doesn’t cover water or rain damage.
 It includes:

 Gradual Onset of Rain Damage